Tag: psychedelic art

 Psychedelic art is a broad category that encompasses a wide range of styles and aesthetics.
 While artists try to capture their feelings and messages in a visual format, they also use other visual influences to create their art, including:

 1. Surrealism: Many psychedelic artists draw inspiration from the surrealist movement, which emphasizes the irrational and the unconscious mind.
-Surrealist imagery often features dreamlike or absurd elements, and can be disorienting or unsettling.
+Surrealist imagery often features dreamlike or absurd elements and can be disorienting or unsettling.

 2. Pop Art: The pop art movement of the 1960s and 70s had a strong influence on psychedelic art.
 Pop art often features bright colors, bold lines, and commercial or consumerist imagery, and can have a playful or ironic tone.